visionsystemsgmbh/programming_examples/CAN/c/socketcan/README.md

 ## CAN Interface Setup

-SocketCAN interfaces will configured via `ip` utility from the `iproute2` package.
+SocketCAN interfaces will be configured via `ip` utility from the `iproute2` package.

 ### OnRISC Baltos